All Episodes

 You can come on over to foodbabe.com.

-You can follow me on Instagram, uh, The Food Babe, and uh and and join the food babe army because we are changing the world, we're changing the food system, and we're educating people about the truth about the food industry.
+You can follow me on Instagram, thefoodbabe, and join the food babe army because we are changing the world.

-All right, we always appreciate you being on.
+We always appreciate you being on.

-Bonnie Harry, thank you.
+Vonnie Hari, thank you.

-You want to be a part of the program.
+You want to be a part of the program?

 We'll get to your calls coming up here in just moments.

-Um pretty amazing times we're we're living in.
+Pretty amazing times we're living in.

-Now, they don't want to comply with federal regulation as it results as as it refers to DEI.
+Now, they don't want to comply with federal regulation as it results as it refers to DEI.

 Sorry, but they're not entitled to your tax dollars.

-They don't need you know, hardworking Americans' tax dollars.
+They don't need, you know, hardworking Americans' tax dollars.

 Listen.